Updated for 2025

 Tilden Merry-Go-Round – Berkeley

 This is one we go to every year.
-The old fashion Merry-Go-Round at Tilden decorate for the holiday with lights and runs at night. $4 a ride, plus there was a Santa, a field with lights you could run around, and free blocks to play with.
+The old fashion Merry-Go-Round at Tilden decorate for the holiday with lights and runs at night. $4 a ride, plus there was a Santa and a field with lights you could run around.
 Who wouldn’t love it!
-This year they are offering a new event, Breakfast with Santa, the first three Saturdays in December.
-You can make the reservations for times online for both events.
+From December 4th – 22nd they are open until 8pm so you can enjoy the lights.
+Santa visits from 5:30 to 7:30pm.
+They have a Breakfast with Santa, in December, check the site for more details.

 Glowfari at the Oakland Zoo – Oakland

 Oakland Zoo Lights has always been a fun event, but in 2020, the Oakland Zoo decided to step up their game with Glowfari.
 Instead of lights and decorations, the zoo has hundreds of giant animal glowing lanterns that are beautifully created.
-Due to COVID they could not do it during the holiday season as planned, but it was a smashing success when it opened in March and April of this year.
-It’s back this year as a holiday event, and tickets are now on sale.
-Get them before they sell out.
+Glowfari is now open and tickets are available.
+Glowfari will be at the Zoo until the end of January.
+Everyone in the family will enjoy it.
+But make sure to book your tickets online, this one is popular and sells out early.

 Outdoor Ice Skating – Various Locations